CommunitySolidServer/CommunitySolidServer/documentation/metadata-editing.md

 This is not possible with description resources and therefore not allowed.

 Furthermore, it is also forbidden to perform a `DELETE` on description resources.
-The reason being that a resource will always have some auxiliary description (e.g. content type), which means that it semantically makes no sense to delete description resources.
+The reason being that a resource will always have some metadata (e.g. `rdf:type`), which means that it semantically makes no sense to delete description resources.

 ### Protected metadata

-Some metadata is forbidden to be modified.
+Some metadata is managed by the server and can not be modified directly, such as the last modified date.
 The CSS will throw an error (409 `ConflictHttpError`) when trying to change this protected metadata.

 ## Impact on creating containers